olets/intermediate-git/docs/reapplying-work.md

     Different diff.
 Why?

-    ::: details Toggle to show why
+    ::: details Toggle to reveal why
     Part of the changeset introduced by the commit in `cherry-picking-experiment-2` had already been made in `cherry-picking-experiment-1` before the `git-cherry-pick` command was run.
 The commit in `cherry-picking-experiment-2` changes the first and third lines of our file.
 Before cherry picking, we made a commit in `cherry-picking-experiment-1` which introduced the line 1 change.
     :::